ReverseThatApp/ReverseThatApp.github.io/_posts/2020-04-14-by-pass-storekit-in-app-purchase-iOS-with-lldb.md

 0
 ```

 Raw value `0` means it's `.purchasing` state (raw value is `0`), let modified it to `.purchased`.
-But we got problem here that `transactionState` property only allows getter without setter.
-However, `SKPaymentTransaction` extends `NSObject` which provides default implementation of the key-value coding protocol methods, so we can use `setValue:forKey:` selector to set value for `transactionState` property to `.purchased` (raw value is `1`), let's try:
+But we got a problem here that `transactionState` property only allows getter without setter.
+However, `SKPaymentTransaction` extends `NSObject` which provides a default implementation of the key-value coding protocol methods, so we can use `setValue:forKey:` selector to set value for `transactionState` property to `.purchased` (raw value is `1`), let's try:
 ```bashscript
 (lldb) po [0x1c00170f0 setValue:[NSNumber numberWithInteger:1] forKey:@"transactionState"]
 <SKPaymentTransaction: 0x1c00170f0>